stedavkle/personal-site/md/projects/index.md

 <div class="projects">

 - ### [URL Pages](https://github.com/jstrieb/urlpages)
   Create and view web pages stored entirely in their URL.
+Written by hand in `HTML`, `CSS`, and `JavaScript`.

 - ### [Personal Site](/projects/personal-site)
   Personal website designed by hand in `HTML`, `CSS`, and `Javascript`, and